arduino/arduino-ide/arduino-ide-extension/README.md

 ## Arduino IDE Extension

-Arduino Pro IDE is based on Theia, and most of its IDE features, UIs and customizations are implemented in this Theia extension.
+Arduino IDE is based on Theia, and most of its IDE features, UIs and customizations are implemented in this Theia extension.

 ### IDE Services